lxwooxy/detectingdatabreach/README.md

 In both the real-world data and our given dataset, The loss/theft of healthcare records and electronically protected health information dominated the breach reports between 2009 and 2015.
 The move to digital record keeping, more accurate tracking of electronic devices, and more widespread adoption of data encryption have been key in reducing these data breaches.

 Healthcare data is so valuable because it often contains all of an individual's personally identifiable information, and a single healthcare data record can be worth up to $250 per record as compared to $5 for the next highest value record, which is card payment information.
+[Source: Trustwave](https://trustwave.azureedge.net/media/15350/2018-trustwave-global-security-report-prt.pdf?rnd=131992184400000000#page=31)

 As such, there are strict HIPAA (The Health Insurance Portability and Accountability Act) guidelines and rules regarding safeguarding healthcare data, and a healthcare company can be fined up to $50k per record for data lost in a data breach, not including civil monetary penalties to individuals affected by a breach.
 [Source: IBM](https://www.ibm.com/reports/data-breach)